syncfusion/blazor-docs/src/navigations/treeview/data-binding.md

 ### Self-referential data

-TreeView can be populated from self-referential data structure that contains list of objects with `ParentID` mapping.
+Blazor TreeView can be populated from self-referential data structure that contains list of objects with `ParentID` mapping.

 You can directly assign self-referential data to the `DataSource` property, and map all the field members with corresponding keys from self-referential data to `Fields` property.